olasson/Term3-P1-CarND-Path-Planning-Project/Model Documentation.md

 Implementation: `generate_trajectory.cpp`

+Other relevant files: `spline.h`

-The `generate_trajectory` function takes in information about the ego car, an action, map waypoints and previous paths (to compensate for lag).
+The `generate_trajectory` function takes in information about the ego car, an action, map waypoints and previous paths (to feed points to simulator while a new trajectory is generated).

+The overall method used is to use the `set_points()` function from `spline.h`

 ## Conclusion